johnnybigoo/Rocket_Elevators_Machine_Learning/README.md

 <br>

 ### Testing
-You don't need to be logged in, just click in SPEECH on the menu and choose SPEECH SERVICES first.
+You don't need to be logged in, just click in SPEECH SERVICES menu tabe and choose service you desire to test.

 > Put the audio file on your local drive to test the *speaker transcribe*.